bloxstreet/support/staff-information/store-jobs.md

 While you are on the Employees team, you are on-duty and are expected to work.
 While on the Customers team, you can play as a customer.
 All staff members **except** High Ranks are allowed to do this.

+Keep in mind that BloxStreet's Pharmacy and Vision Center are combined.
+Both are located at the back of the store.

 ## Store Departments
 {:.text-red-300}